Head to Head: Deontay Wilder vs Tyson Fury

 In the end, this showdown will be decided on who can fight better on the night, who can strike harder and who can move faster.
 Boxing is a sport in which the small details matter and whoever can apply his talents best will come out on top.
 Both men clearly possess the ability to end the other’s unbeaten run in professional boxing.
 The question is whether or not this clash will prove to be too much too soon for Fury, or if this will be the occasion when he truly re-announces his himself as the sport’s most fearsome talent.

-1 Response to "Head to Head: Deontay Wilder vs Tyson Fury"
+One thought on “Head to Head: Deontay Wilder vs Tyson Fury